FAQ

 The Basics

-An AEU (Allocation Equivalent Unit) is a tradable loading guarantee for a specific service, week, and trade lane.
+An AEU (Allocation Equivalent Unit) is a tradable loading guarantee for a specific service, week, and equipment type.
 If the reservation goes unused, the buyer forfeits the fee.
 If the carrier rolls the cargo, the carrier pays a penalty.
+Over time, resale capability will let you transfer unused AEUs rather than forfeiting them.

 You purchase AEUs based on your customers' forecasts, by service and week.
-If their plans change, you can buy or sell AEUs on the market.
 When you're ready to book, you attach the AEU code to your existing contract booking process.
 The carrier recognizes the code and your customers' space is guaranteed.

 You resell them.
-AEUs are tradable — if a customer's volume drops or shifts lanes, you can list unused reservations on the secondary market and recover some or all of the cost.
+AEUs are tradable — if a customer's volume drops or shifts lanes, you can list unused AEUs on the secondary market and recover some or all of the cost.
 Acting early gives you the widest pool of buyers.
-This means you can buy AEUs proactively without being locked in if plans change — you have a liquid exit if you need one.
+If you'd rather not take that risk, buy AEUs closer to sailing when your forecast is more confident.

 There is no fee to access Laneway.
-When you purchase an AEU, the seller pays a 10% commission to Laneway — not you.
-If you resell an AEU on the Laneway market, the 10% commission applies to your sale.
+When you purchase an AEU, the seller pays a commission to Laneway — not you.
 For OCM providers managing AEUs on behalf of shippers, Laneway shares part of its commission with you for each new customer you onboard.

 Laneway provides APIs for reservation management.
 At the simplest level, you purchase AEUs through Laneway and attach them to bookings you're already executing with carriers — minimal lift.
 For deeper integration — managing the full AEU lifecycle within your own TMS — we provide documentation and support.
 The technical effort scales with how far you want to go, and you can start simple.